 - Google Stuff: Here’s some topics to start checking out — astrology, numerology, ascension, lightworker, dark night of the soul, shadow work, chakra cleansing, law of attraction, conscious evolution, intuition, sacred geometry, and starseeds.
 That should give you 20-bazillion more wormholes to fall down!

 - Practice Gratitude: Gratitude is the attitude, man.
 Practicing regular gratitude brings you into the present moment; little things like noticing the amazing taste of your coffee, appreciating the way your body feels after a workout, or the fact that your car started today can help bring perspective and shake of nonsense whiny thoughts.
 Focusing on stuff you want brings more stuff you want.
-And same-same for the opposite…
+(And samesies for the opposite… 😮)

 - Community: Finding other people who are into this stuff is key.
 Check out bulletin boards at health food stores, yoga centers, and other places of conscious living.
 There’s also non-religious churches!
-Nontheistic is what you’re seeking, Unitarian Universalist churches and Jain centers are two great examples.
+Nontheistic is a helpful term here, Unitarian Universalist churches and Jain centers are two great examples.
 The internet is also awesome (and so quick!) — just checking out hashtags of topics is likely to introduce you to people.
 Talking (or typing) with others about these things really helps ground the ideas, helps bring them into your everyday life.

 Best wishes on your spiritual journey!!